 There is an overlap between methodologies; working close to the wellbore or on full-field scale, the physics governing the behavior is the same but the methods of processing and presenting the data varies.

-combines PTA and PA analysis theory and practice.
+combines PTA and RTA analysis theory and practice.

 builds on this knowledge by including more complex geometry, fluids and testing methods.